Into the Dungeon

 Two steps broke that last connection.
 The three steps that followed had to be faced without any support whatsoever.

 Then, abruptly, his reaching hand met another ruggedly cut section of stone.
 Another corner, actually.
 The hall he’d been traversing continued, with part of it branching to the left.
-Some more very tentative investigation revealed another path towards the right as well.
+Further tentative investigation revealed another path towards the right as well.
 But no door.

 On the inner corner of the right side, between the right and central paths, Rin found a smooth flat surface jutting out from the corner.
 Upon first running his fingers across it, he thought there was some kind of geometric design etched into the surface.
 The grooves, wide enough to fit his littlest finger in, were oddly irregular; too much so for any kind of pattern.